-America’s Rural Opportunity is a six-part series to explore innovative and proven approaches to rural economic development.
+America’s Rural Opportunity is a series that explores innovative and proven approaches to rural economic development.

 Since 1995, the Aspen Institute Community Forum has worked effectively to identify emerging issues and existing trends that have the potential to affect the long-term economic, social, and environmental well-being of the Roaring Fork Valley, and to recommend policies and solutions that address those issues and trends.